-- History of Electrical Power and Energy Policy. - Fundamentals of the UK and USA Electricity System. - UK Energy Policy and Politics. - Recent UK Energy White Papers.
+- History of Electrical Power and Energy Policy.

+- Fundamentals of the UK and USA Electricity System.

+- UK Energy Policy and Politics.

+- Principles of good energy policy.

+- Recent UK Energy White Papers.

 Environmental Effects of Fossil Fuel Use and what to do about them (Michael Pollitt)